hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   `POINTWISE_C32` command for each output group.
 The model reader copies aligned ABI records as 32-bit words while retaining a byte-copy fallback for unaligned reads.
-- The equivalent full-graph run remains a byte-exact PASS at 390,082 PMU cycles, down from 443,524 (-12.0%).
-Contiguous pointwise weight batching improves the coalescing-only result by 3,668 cycles (0.93%), reduces iDMA submissions from 176 to 161, and reduces iDMA busy cycles from 5,231 to 5,043.
+- The equivalent full-graph run remains a byte-exact PASS at 384,772 PMU cycles, down from 443,524 (-13.2%).
+Single-read command prefetch improves the pointwise-weight-batched result by 5,310 cycles (1.36%), reduces iDMA submissions from 161 to 103, reduces iDMA busy cycles from 5,043 to 4,880, and reduces retired Snitch instructions from 194,725 to 192,070.
 Systolic compute remains 35,714 cycles and TCDM stalls remain 5,482.
+The dispatcher now fetches each command record once into its existing 160-byte buffer rather than issuing separate header and full-record reads; ABI and RTL are unchanged.
 - The current native Micro-MobileNet rerun is a PASS at 344,454 total PMU cycles, a -3,538-cycle difference from the documented 347,992-cycle regression reference (-1.02%); the documented value remains the regression baseline.
-The optimized compiler full graph is 1.132x this current native run and 1.121x the documented baseline.
-Its 1.005x ratio to the 388,146-cycle Micro-YOLO record is diagnostic only because the graphs differ.
+The optimized compiler full graph is 1.117x this current native run and 1.106x the documented baseline.
+Its 0.991x ratio to the 388,146-cycle Micro-YOLO record is diagnostic only because the graphs differ.
 Native layers 0-21 sum to 212,026 cycles, and all 28 traced layers sum to 324,860 cycles, leaving 19,594 cycles of total-run overhead outside the traced layers.
 The